Thomson Reuters to Host Invest - GuruFocus.com

 PR Newswire

 TORONTO, Nov.
-21, 2022 /PRNewswire/ -- Thomson Reuters (TSX/NYSE: TRI) announced today that it will host an investor webcast to discuss Westlaw Precision on Monday, November 28, 2022, at 2:00 pm EST. The webcast will feature presentations by Steve Hasker, president and chief executive officer, Mike Eastwood, chief financial officer, and senior leaders of the Thomson Reuters Legal Professionals business on the newest version of Westlaw that launched in September 2022.
+28, 2022 /PRNewswire/ -- Thomson Reuters (TSX/NYSE: TRI) will host an investor webcast to discuss Westlaw Precision today at 2:00 pm EST. The webcast will feature presentations by Steve Hasker, president and chief executive officer, Mike Eastwood, chief financial officer, and senior leaders of the Thomson Reuters Legal Professionals business on the newest version of Westlaw that launched in September 2022.

-Registration for the webcast is now open and can be found on the Investor Relations section of the Thomson Reuters website.
+Registration for the webcast can be found on the Investor Relations section of the Thomson Reuters website.
 Additionally, an archive of the webcast will be available following the presentation.

 Thomson Reuters